catseye/Tamsin/README.markdown

 Well, the best way to get there is to make that a test, see it fail, then improve the implementation so that it passes,  Test-driven language design for the win!
+(But maybe not in all cases.
+See my notes below...)

+If this seems like an excessive number of tests, it's because I was chasing a horribly deep bug for more than a day.
+(They all pass now, though!
+See notes below.)

+### Writing your own scanner ###

 When you name a production in the program with `with`, that production should return a token each time it is called.
+We call this scanner a "production-defined scanner" or just "production scanner".
+In the following, we use a production scanner based on the `scanner` production.
+(But we use the Tamsin scanner to implement it, so it's not that interesting.)

     | main = program with scanner.
     | scanner = scan with tamsin.